Tufts/NEC Dual Degree

 Applying: Tufts and the New England Conservatory of Music

-Prospective students interested in the Five-Year Tufts/NEC program must submit admissions applications and financial aid applications to both Tufts and the NEC.
-Students must be admitted at both institutions to join the combined degree program.
+Prospective students interested in the Five-Year Tufts/NEC Dual Degree program must submit admissions applications and financial aid applications to both Tufts and the NEC.
+Students must be admitted at both institutions to join the dual degree program.

 Please note that application dates for the two schools vary - the New England Conservatory priority deadline for fall applications is November 1st and the deadline for fall applications is December 1st, whereas Tufts' Early Decision I deadline is November 1st and Regular Decision or Early Decision II deadline is January 1st.